X-Lemon-X/Pilot_6_axis/README.md

 ## How to use
 ### Setup
-  1. Enable setup mode press and hold most center button 4 or 5 (doesn't metter which one).
+  1. Enable setup mode press and hold most centeral button 4 or 5 (doesn't metter which one).
   2. Connect to the rc Wi-Fi network that is diaplayed on  the LCD.
   3. Open web browser and go to url displayed on the LCD.
   4. Set up the settings of the rc and press save buttons on the bottom of the page.
 This will redirect you to the page where you will see if setings were saved. if you amde some error it will be shown here.